jcolag/entropy-arbitrage/2023-10-19-transfigurations.md

  > Captain's log, stardate 43960.6.
 Our mission to map the Zeta Gelis star cluster is proceeding on schedule.
 Meanwhile, Doctor Crusher reports that the recovery of the patient she has named John Doe continues at a remarkable pace.

-In at least the United States and---somewhat less often---the United Kingdom, we use the name [John Doe](https://en.wikipedia.org/wiki/John_Doe) and variations as placeholders for names that we either don't know or want to redact.
+In at least the United States and---somewhat less often---the United Kingdom, we use the name {% wiki John_Doe|John Doe|en %} and variations as placeholders for names that we either don't know or want to redact.
 It seems unlikely that the tradition has survived hundreds of years, but I suppose that John Doe and Richard Roe also implausibly date to fourteenth-century English legal thought experiments.

  > **PICARD**: Have you tried synaptic induction?

-In nerve cells, [synapses](https://en.wikipedia.org/wiki/Synapse) pass signals to neighbor neurons.
+In nerve cells, {% wiki Synapse|synapses|en %} pass signals to neighbor neurons.
 Induction generally refers---across multiple fields---applying some external energy to something in order to provoke an effect.
 Picard, in other words, has chosen to ask the doctor "have you tried forcing his nerves to work," as if he has the better grasp on medicine.

 He has decided to contribute by mansplaining, in other words.